-CIPS courses in Leicester at South Leicestershire College are perfect for those working in the purchasing industry who would like to certify their skills with a procurement qualification, our courses cover the streamlined processes for purchasing, procurement and supply chain management.
+CIPS courses at North Warwickshire and South Leicestershire College are perfect for those working in the purchasing industry who would like to certify their skills with a procurement qualification.
+Our courses cover the streamlined processes for purchasing, procurement and supply chain management.

 Who are these CIPS courses aimed at?